simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-in-space-protecting-gps-signals/index.en.md

 The significance of **securing GPS signals in space** has garnered the attention of governments and regulatory bodies worldwide.
 In response to the critical need for safeguarding these signals, several regulations and guidelines have been established to address these concerns.

 One such regulatory framework is the **U.S. Department of Defense's (DoD)** effort to enhance GPS signal security.
-They have introduced initiatives like the **Selective Availability Anti-Spoofing Module (SAASM)** and the **M-code**, which significantly bolster the security of GPS signals.
+They have introduced initiatives like the **Selective Availability Anti-Spoofing Module (SAASM)** and the **M-code**, which significantly strengthen the security of GPS signals.
 SAASM, in particular, offers enhanced encryption and authentication capabilities, ensuring that only authorized users can access and decode military-grade GPS signals.

 Another noteworthy regulation is the **International Telecommunication Union (ITU)**'s regulations governing satellites in Earth's orbit.
 These regulations are crucial for maintaining order in space and mitigating potential interference with GPS signals.